-"Most clinics attempt to guard patients at risk of falling while ambulating with a therapist and an aide.
+"Most clinics attempt to guard patients at risk of falling while ambulating with a

+Therapist Amy Morse exercises a patient with Parkinson's disease as he navigates an obstacle course, assured he cannot fall by the clinic's FreeStep track system that spans virtually every open space, and over all equipment. therapist and an aide.
 Such a practice can expose both patient and therapists to risk of injury - and obviously, therapists can't prevent a fall when a patient is on a treadmill," Dr. Brown explains.
 "The FreeStep lets a single therapist train even our most unstable or obese patients without risk of injury to either patient or therapists."